 ‘SecurityOrder’ defines the start-up order of the security systems.
 Each system is defined by the numbers below:

-There is no difference in appearance between the LISTECH and Leica SuperPro or NetSentinel hardware keys.
+There is no difference in appearance between the LISTECH and Leica SuperPro or NetSentinel dongles.

 LISCAD will search for security devices in the order listed above.
 This order is dynamically updated so LISCAD will update this list to promote the last found security device to the start of the list on a successful start-up.
 Therefore, there is no point in reordering the list, the only customising that should be done is to completely remove systems that you don't use.
 Be aware that any system you do remove will not be searched for.